cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

         V- Kris meeting: the problem was with the docker entrypoint inside the dockerfile.
 For future reference, use just a python environment inside the docker image.
     - try the pipeline on HPC with a 100 trials for optimization, with apptainer pulling from dockerhub
     - make histogram of you p-values!
 To see if the distribution is alright.
+    - make the pipeline graph
     - make documentation
     - meet with Pavie, to look over the code
         - CLAHE not working for local peaks?
+    - make a heatmap of the prelim results

 For next, after all prelimary data